lyteword/chspurgeon-tod/volume-7/psalm-140.md

 **Verse 5.** The Dangers of Society.

-1\.The secrecy of the attacks of the ungodly: "hid a snare."
+1\.
+The secrecy of the attacks of the ungodly: "hid a snare."

-2\.The variety of their weapons: "and cords."
+2\.
+The variety of their weapons: "and cords."

-3\.The cunning choice of position: "by the wayside."
+3\.
+The cunning choice of position: "by the wayside."

-4\.The object of their designs: "for me": they desire to destroy the man himself.
+4\.
+The object of their designs: "for me": they desire to destroy the man himself.

 **Verse 5.** *The Net by the Wayside*, or, covert temptations; temptations brought near, and made applicable to daily life.

 **Verse 6.**

-1\.The language of assurance.
+1\.
+The language of assurance.

-2\.The plea for acceptance in prayer.
+2\.
+The plea for acceptance in prayer.

 **Verses 6-7.** David comforted himself,

-1\.In his interest in God: "I said...thou art my God."
+1\.
+In his interest in God: "I said...thou art my God."

-2\.In his access to God: he had leave to speak to him, and might expect an answer of peace: "Hear", etc.
+2\.
+In his access to God: he had leave to speak to him, and might expect an answer of peace: "Hear", etc.

-3\.In the assurance he had of help from God, and happiness in him (Ps 140:7).
+3\.
+In the assurance he had of help from God, and happiness in him (Ps 140:7).

-4\.In the experience he had formerly of God's care of him: "Thou hast covered my head in the day of battle."— *Matthew Henry.*
+4\.
+In the experience he had formerly of God's care of him: "Thou hast covered my head in the day of battle."— *Matthew Henry.*

 **Verses 6-8.** Three arguments to be pleaded in a prayer for protection.

-1\.The believer's covenanted property in God.
+1\.
+The believer's covenanted property in God.
 "I said... thou art my God."

-2\.The past mercies of God.
+2\.
+The past mercies of God.
 "Thou hast covered", etc.

-3\.The impropriety of the wicked being encouraged in their wickedness, Ps 140:8.— *J. F.*
+3\.
+The impropriety of the wicked being encouraged in their wickedness, Ps 140:8.— *J. F.*

 **Verses 6-12.** The Consolations of the Believer in Time of Trouble.

-1\.What he can say.
+1\.
+What he can say.

-2\.What he can remember.
+2\.
+What he can remember.

-3\.What he is assured of.
+3\.
+What he is assured of.

 **Verses 6-7, 12-13.** Times of Assault, Slander, and Temptation should be special times of Prayer and Faith.
 David here makes prominent five things.